Muslim Brotherhood leaders, Mubarak face trial in Egypt

 The Brotherhood, which won five successive post-Mubarak votes, says it is a peaceful movement unjustly targeted by the generals who ousted Mursi, Egypt's first freely elected leader.

-The military contends it was responding to the people's will, citing vast demonstrations against Mursi, who was criticized for accumulating excessive power, pushing a partisan Islamist agenda and mismanaging the economy.
+The military contends it was responding to the people's will, citing vast demonstrations against Mursi, who was criticised for accumulating excessive power, pushing a partisan Islamist agenda and mismanaging the economy.

 BROTHERHOOD IN DISARRAY